 If you have a camera, you’ll want to bring a tripod, because the long exposure shots are where the Field of Light really shines.

-After getting your overview shots of the field of light, head down into Tili Wiru Tjuta Nyakutjaku (which means ‘looking at lots of beautiful lights’) to get a close up view of this gorgeous installation.
+After getting your overview shots of the field of light, head down into Tili Wiru Tjuta Nyakutjaku (which means ‘looking at lots of beautiful lights’) to get a close-up view of this gorgeous installation.
 The lights, which cover more than seven football fields in size, gradually change color, lending to the feeling of being in a magical field of wildflowers.

-As the sun begins to rise over Uluru, make your way back to the dune for a hot cocoa.
+As the sun begins to rise over Uluru, make your way back to the dune for hot cocoa.
 Have you ever seen the Earth’s shadow?!
 Watch for the dark band (Earth’s shadow) and the Belt of Venus, visible as a pink band atop the shadow.
 As the sun crests over the horizon, Uluru’s vibrant colors really come alive.

 Once your fingers have turned into popsicles, it’s time to return to the resort… just in time for breakfast!
 Ooh and ahh over your photos while you enjoy a nice, hot cup of coffee before crawling back into bed for a power nap.
 Don’t sleep too long, though.

 One of the best ways to learn about the indigenous culture is through the free programs offered at Ayers Rock Resort.
 Learn about Bush Tucker with Leroy Lester, a local indigenous man who previously worked as a park ranger at Uluru.
 You’ll even learn a thing or two about incorporating bush tucker into your Western dishes.
 Or perhaps you’d like to learn a bit of the local language.
 These opportunities are crucial if you want to learn about the traditional owners of this incredible place.
-Be sure to puck up a pamphlet at reception so you can attend your favorites!
+Be sure to pick up a pamphlet at reception so you can attend your favorites!

 As your time in Ayers Rock comes to a close, head to the sand dune lookout for one last sunset and then, it’s time for the punniest restaurant in the NT: Ayers Wok.
 Choose from a recommended list, or create your own dish.
 Whatever you choose, it’s sure to wok… I mean, rock!